freohr/13A-monster-parser/README.md

 ## ToDo

-- [ ] Write the YAML Writer
+- [x] Write the YAML Writer
 - [ ] Write a barebones QuickAdd prompter
-  - Intended order of prompting: Monster Desc, Attacks (including Triggered Attacks), Traits, Nastier Specials
+  - Intended order of prompting:
+  - [x] Monster Desc,
+  - [x] Attacks
+  - [x] (including Triggered Attacks),
+  - [x] Traits,
+  - [x] Nastier Specials,
+  - [ ] Defenses
 - [ ] Put all that in a Markdown file to be used as a QuickAdd template
-- [ ] Write a cleanup prompter for which you can choose which block to parse next
+- [ ] Write a cleaned-up prompter with which you can choose which block to parse next
-- [ ] Add a prompter to manually enter single attacks(triggered or not) and traits (because the 13A official statblock format is only 90% standardized >.> )
+- [ ] Add a prompter to manually enter single attacks or partial attack blocks (triggered or not) and traits (because the 13A official statblock format is only 90% standardized >.> )